MarcTM/GO-Gingonic_Laravel_Angular/README.md

 ## Frontend Application Structure

 - `angular` - The frontend works with angular and has some features like the AuthGuard or AdminGuard so you cannot access some routes that require it.
-You store two bearers, one from go to know that you are logged in, and the other from laravel to know that you are an admin.dule.
+You store two bearers, one from Go to know that you are logged in, and the other from Laravel to know that you are an admin.dule.
 ---